Sulky Girl: Critical reception

 "Sulky Girl" saw positive reception from music writers upon its release.
 In a column for Melody Maker, Greg Dulli of Afghan Whigs praised the song, commenting, "This is a throwback for Elvis.
 But he's throwing back to himself.
 I like this, A lot of sounds going on.
 He sings the hell out of a tune.
 Layer after layer of irony, he can't be any other way. ...

 He's a brilliant satirist — he should probably write books.
 It's very bitter.
 I wonder if he wrote it about Cait?"
 Rolling Stone noted, that the "signature riff of 'Sulky Girl' harkens back to the stripped-down style of My Aim Is True," while CD Review wrote, "'Sulky Girl' trots out three different chorus hooks, all of them killer."
 Hot Press observed, that on the song, Costello and the Attractions are "revamping their typically abrasive and claustrophobic sound and soldering the whole lot to a thoroughly modern 1990's sensibility.
 All the word play of Armed Forces is present but so too, in an uncanny and rather frightening manner, is that unmistakable sound of the cascading keyboards of 'Oliver's Army.'"

 Retrospectively, Jeremy Allen of The Guardian called it a "classic", while Anthony Breznican wrote, "I fell hard for 'Sulky Girl,' as I tended to do in real life."
 Gary Stewart of Trunkworthy praised "the chorus and that melody, which is instantly catchy and so inspired it makes even the most jaded music snob think of the dreaded cliche, 'How does he come up with this?'"
 Diffuser.fm praised the song's "raw vitality."

 Paste Magazine ranked "Sulky Girl" as the fourth greatest Elvis Costello song, stating that on Brutal Youth, "Costello was free to let his ravaged vocals tatter in and around soaring power-pop ballads, the best of which is 'Sulky Girl,' a song comparing the narrator’s current partner with another, less sure but still desirable woman who ran away from home, dyed her hair and adopted a new name."

+Music video

+The accompanying music video for "Sulky Girl" was directed by British photographer and director Brian Griffin and produced by Cornelia Fieldon for Produktion.
+It was released on 21 February 1994 and made as a mini film with a '30's Berlin flavour featuring extraordinary Swiss woman confronted with exhibits from her life in a theatre as Costello narrates.